Skip to main content

 • Can I subdivide and sell the ADU separately in University Place?

-2026 University Place ADU rent comps for a 1-bedroom DADU built to current finish standards land in a wide band depending on submarket — generally $1,950–$3,200/mo for a long-term lease, with mid-term (30–90 day) commanding 10–25% premium.
+2026 University Place comps for a 1-bedroom DADU built to current finish standards land $1,950–$3,200/mo long-term, with mid-term (30–90 day) 10–25% higher.
 Net operating income after vacancy (5%), management (8%), maintenance reserve (5%), and property tax/insurance increment typically hits 62–70% of gross.
 At today's construction cost and rent comps the unleveraged cap on a new University Place DADU pencils 4.8–6.4%, with leveraged cash-on-cash 7–11% using a HELOC or renovation loan.

 • Will an ADU raise my University Place property taxes?